olvlvl/composer-attribute-collector/README.md

 [![Downloads](https://img.shields.io/packagist/dt/olvlvl/composer-attribute-collector.svg)](https://packagist.org/packages/olvlvl/composer-attribute-collector)

 composer-attribute-collector is a plugin for [Composer][].
-Its ambition is to provide a convenient way—and near zero-cost—to retrieve targets of PHP 8 attributes.
+Its ambition is to provide a convenient way—and near zero cost—to retrieve targets of PHP 8 attributes.
 After the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
-Later, these targets can be retrieved through a convenient interface, without involving reflection.
+Later, these targets can be retrieved through a convenient interface, without reflection.
 The plugin is useful when you need to _discover_ attribute targets in a codebase—for known targets you can use reflection.